VegetarianGluten FreeLow CarbQuick

 Close-up 45-degree angle shot of a small glass jar filled with dark balsamic poppy seed dressing, tiny black poppy seeds suspended throughout the amber-brown liquid, a small whisk resting beside the j

-The trick that takes this from good to great?
+One small move that makes a big difference?
 Soak your red onion slices in cold water while you prep everything else.
-Ten minutes is all it takes to mellow out that sharp raw bite while keeping the crunch and color.
-And always toast your pecans — it takes an extra few minutes but the nutty, caramelized flavor is worth it.
+Ten minutes mellows out that sharp raw bite while keeping the crunch and color intact.
+And please toast your pecans — after trying it both ways a dozen times, the nutty caramelized flavor from a quick toast is absolutely worth the extra few minutes.

 Overhead shot of toasted golden-brown pecan halves spread across a parchment-lined baking sheet fresh from the oven, some pecans roughly chopped showing lighter interior, warm amber tones, a few scatt

-Once everything is prepped, assembly takes about two minutes.
+Assembly takes about two minutes once everything is prepped.
 Toss the spinach and strawberries with half the dressing, then scatter the feta, pecans, and drained onion on top.
 Serve it right away — this salad is at its absolute best when the greens are still perky and the strawberries are glistening.

 Extreme close-up macro shot of the assembled strawberry spinach salad in a warm-toned wooden bowl, camera 8 inches away, showing glistening baby spinach leaves coated in poppy seed dressing, bright re

-Whether you're bringing it to a cookout, serving it alongside grilled chicken, or just treating yourself to a really good lunch, this strawberry salad delivers every single time.
+Whether you're bringing it to a cookout, piling it next to grilled chicken, or just making yourself a really good lunch on a random Wednesday, this strawberry salad delivers every single time.
+Grab your biggest bowl.

 How It Comes Together